Ronaldo return puts Solskjaer on the clock at Man Utd - Sports - observerbd.com

 "He is a legend of this club, he's the greatest player of all time if you ask me,"said Solskjaer of his former teammate.

-Behind them Bruno Fernandes and Paul Pogba have already shone this season in a 5-1 thrashing of Leeds on the opening day of the Premier League season.
-But a 1-1 draw at Southampton on Sunday exposed some familiar failings of Solskjaer's reign that the recruitment of Ronaldo may solve.

-The United manager can boast an impressive record against stronger opposition.
+Solskjaer can boast an impressive record against stronger opposition.
 He has beaten Pep Guardiola's Manchester City four times in eight meetings and lost only twice in six clashes with Liverpool.
-Twice he's won away to Paris Saint-Germain in the Champions League. -AFP
+Twice he's won away to Paris Saint-Germain in the Champions League.

+But too often United have performed poorly in the games they are expected to win.

+Last season they finished 12 points behind City having dropped the same number of points against Crystal Palace and relegated Sheffield United, West Brom and Fulham.